hneth/riskyrApp/about.md

 Status
 ---------

-This app is currently a **prototype** for testing functionalities provided by the `riskyr`package.
-In a next step, we will extend it and implement a **didactic concept**.
+This app is currently a prototype for testing functionalities provided by the `riskyr`package.
+In a next step, we will extend it and implement a didactic concept.

 The `riskyr` package is open source software written in [R](https://www.r-project.org/) and released under the [GPL 2](https://tldrlegal.com/license/gnu-general-public-license-v2) | [GPL 3](https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3)) licenses.